Skip to content ↓

 • Exciting, purposeful and contextual activities are planned to build on children’s natural curiosity and we encourage the children to think like a ‘scientist’ when exploring how plants grow, or like an ‘artist’ when painting in the style of Kandinsky.
 Opportunities to explore and create are always available in our continuous provision.

-• Every child is taught in our Forest School for 2 half terms a year.
-In Forest School, the children develop personal, social and emotional skills, as well as being given the opportunity to explore the natural world first hand
+• Every child is taught in our Forest School, the children develop personal, social and emotional skills, as well as being given the opportunity to explore the natural world first hand.

 Interventions